opensearch-project/observability/README.md

 1. Services: a table of the services, where users can click on a service to see its performance metrics and related services.

 Additionally the fields can be sorted and filtered.

+### Event Analytics

+Event Analytics allows user to monitor, correlate, analyze and visualize machine generated data through [Piped Processing Language](https://opensearch.org/docs/latest/search-plugins/ppl/index/).
+It also enables the user to turn data-driven events into visualizations and save frequently used ones for quick access.

+### Operational Panels

+Operational panels provides the users to create and view different visualizations on ingested observability data, using Piped Processing Language queries.
+Use PPL 'where clauses' and datetime timespans to filter all visualizations in the panel.

 ### Notebooks